wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-web-app-performance-test.md

 #### Q: What else can I do with a Visual Studio Team Services account?

 A: To find your new account, go to ```https://{accountname}.visualstudio.com```.
-Share your code, build, test, track work, and ship software â all in the cloud using any tool or language.
+Share your code, build, test, track work, and ship software - all in the cloud using any tool or language.
 Learn more about how [Visual Studio Team Services][WhatIsTeamServices] features and services help your team collaborate more easily and deploy continuously.